FLEXtime: Filterbank learning to explain time series: Explainability over interpretable parts

+How do we decide which dictionary to use to represent $X$?
+Clearly, this depends on the qualities and application of $X$.
+However, for many time series applications, the frequency domain is of particular interest \cite{audiomnist,crabbé2024time}.
+Most natural signals do not carry frequency content on a single frequency but rather across a band of frequencies in an area of interest.
+We therefore propose composing the dictionary as a filterbank of bandpass filters, each with impulse response $h_l$, to split the signal into appropriate frequency bands:

-where $\ast$ denotes the convolution operation. \\ Specifically, in this paper, we suggest using a filter bank of $L$ finite impulse response (FIR) filters that split the frequency axis into equally sized bins.
-This is chosen since FIR filters are generally very stable and give a linear phase response \cite{oppenheim2010a}.
+where $\ast$ denotes the convolution operation.
+Specifically, in this paper, we propose using a filter bank of $L$ finite impulse response (FIR) filters that split the frequency axis into equally sized bins.
+This is chosen since FIR filters are stable and can easily be designed to have a linear phase response \cite{oppenheim2010a}.
 These properties allow for easy automatic design for a variety of datasets.

-The filterbank design is inspired by analysis filterbanks in work such as \cite{127951, vaidyanathan1987a, crochiere1983multirate}.
-However, since we generally apply sparse masks, we do not need perfect reconstruction of our signals.
-Therefore, we use the window method to design FIR filters and leave the number of filters, $k$, and filter length, $N$, as hyperparameters.

 An example of such a filterbank is shown in Figure \ref{fig:filtbankex}.

-In practice, however, the choice of filterbank could be dependent on the domain of choice.
+The filterbank design is inspired by the analysis filterbank framework such as \cite{crochiere1983multirate,vaidyanathan1987a}.
+Since we apply sparse masks, we do not need perfect reconstruction of our signals.
+Therefore, we use the window method to design the FIR filters and leave the number of filters, $L$, and filter length, $N_{h}$, as hyperparameters.
+In practice, however, the choice of filterbank could depend on the domain of choice.
 For audio, a natural choice could be an octave filterbank, where the frequency axis is divided into progressively wider frequency bands to more closely resemble human acoustics processing \cite{proakis1992a}.